simphony/simphony-common/doc/source/plugins.rst

   classes that implement the :class:`ABCModelingEngine` interface.

-- ``simphony.visualisation`` -- A python module that provides a simple function to show (visualise the high level CUDS containers)
+- ``simphony.visualisation`` -- A python module that provides a simple function to show (visualise the high-level CUDS containers)

 To declare that a package contains a visualisation or engine module